folio-org/stripes-components/lib/Selection/readme.md

 `listMaxHeight` | string | Sets a style attribute on options list, setting a max-height. list will scroll if the options list is too long to fit. | '174px' |
 `rounded` | bool | Sets the 'rounded' style for the input (rounded corners via border-radius) | |
 `value` | string | Sets the value for the control. **Not necessary if using redux-form.** | |
-`onChange` | function | Callback function that will recieve the control's current value and the onChange event object. `fn(e, value)` **Not necessary if using redux-form,** but it will still work if callback from a change is needed.
+`onChange` | function | Callback function that will receive the control's current value and the onChange event object. `fn(e, value)` **Not necessary if using redux-form**, but it will still work if callback from a change is needed.
 `useValidStyle` | bool | if true, "success" styles will be applied to control if it contains a valid value `onBlur` (using redux-form validation.) | false |
 ## Usage in Redux-form
-Redux form will provide `input` and `meta` props to the component when its used with a redux-form `<Field>` component.
-The component's value and validation are suplied through these.
+Redux form will provide `input` and `meta` props to the component when it is used with a redux-form `<Field>` component.
+The component's value and validation are supplied through these.
 ```
 <Field name="SelectionCountry" label="Country" id="countrySelect" placeholder="Select country" component={Selection} dataOptions={countriesOptions}/>